dcnguyen060899/UC-Berkeley-ML-AI---Practical_assignment_3/README.md

 ### Observations
 - SVM shows the highest accuracy but requires more training time.
 - Logistic Regression and Decision Tree models have strong performance with faster training times.
-- KNN model indicates potential overfitting.
+- KNN and Decision model indicates potential overfitting.

 ## Feature Importance Analysis
 Permutation feature importance was analyzed for SVM and Logistic Regression models.